syth3/Cyber-Beginner-Resources/Homelab.md

 If you are interested in learning about routers, firewalls, etc., there are many different VMs you can download to play around with.
 The two I recommend are [pfSense](https://www.pfsense.org/) and [OPNsense](https://opnsense.org/).
 These VMs both act as a completely functional router and therefore can be used to build virtual networks.
 If you are interested in learning about how to configure Cisco equipment, I recommend checking out [Cisco Packet Tracer](https://www.netacad.com/courses/packet-tracer) and [GNS3](https://www.gns3.com/).

 ## Automation
 Once you feel comfortable manually setting up a VM, try to automate it!
-Below are a list of automation software I recommend to learn:
+Below is a list of automation software I recommend to learn:
 - [Ansible](https://www.ansible.com/)
   - [This book](https://www.ansiblefordevops.com/) is a great way to learn Ansible
 - [PowerShell](https://docs.microsoft.com/en-us/powershell/)